timlindeberg/tlang/documentation/12_OperatorOverloading.md

 [] []= [:]
 ```

-Operators are implicitly `static` and you have to declare all arguments to.
+Operators are implicitly `static` and you have to declare all arguments to them.
 The arguments can be of any type but at least one of them has to of the same type as the class
 their declared in.